Ad019El/tamasheq-translate/README.md

 # TamaLinguist Platform

 TamaLinguist Platform is a web application built with Next.js 13, React, Tailwind CSS, Clerk, and Shadcn/ui.
-It offers features for Automatic Speech Recognition (ASR) and Machine Translation (MT) for the Tamasheq language.
+It offers Automatic Speech Recognition (ASR) and Machine Translation (MT) for the Tamasheq language.

 ## Features